Are you confused about the different camera monopods? Join the club.

 Each has a definite intended use, but there is some overlapping versatility in certain situations.
-One obvious difference can be seen when we compare the monopod tips below.
+As a quick example you can see the differences in the bottoms of the two of my monopods below.

-The handles are also quite different.
-The grip on a walking stick is contoured to fit the hand more securely in the event that you are supporting a good portion of your body weight to maintain your balance over rugged terrain.
+The grip on a walking stick, the upper one in the photo, wouldn't be functional to support your camera very effectively.
+I know-I've used walking sticks to steady my camera during hikes and it's not an ideal situation.
+The handle is contoured to fit your hand more securely in the event that you are supporting a good portion of your body weight to maintain your balance over rugged terrain.

-Traditional monopods made specifically for walking do not have a mounting screw on top to secure your camera.
-You certainly can rest your camera on top of a walking stick for stability in a pinch, but you must use caution.
+Traditional monopods made specifically for walking do not have a mounting screw on top to secure your camera, but there are some that do.

 If you are walking in the woods, you may be able to use a tree to rest your camera against.
 Combined with monopod support underneath your camera and you have multiplied your stability.